-- Required attendance: - o GRSP Annual Conclave (in late August) - o GRSP Leadership Conference (in February) - Your District's annual District Conference (usually end of April) - Encouraged attendance: GRSP Student Weekends generally in September, October, November, March, and April - Occasionally, you will need to miss a class to attend a GRSP or other Rotary function.
+- Occasionally, you will need to miss a class to attend a GRSP or other Rotary function.
 If your professor requires a permission statement, tell your trustee.
 He/she will write a statement on GRSP letterhead, detailing the function and your GRSP/Rotary attendance requirement. - If this is required before the function, please make sure to communicate with your trustee as much in advance as you can. - Please note that non-sanctioned (unofficial) GRSP or Club events, or personal travel/activities do not count as a justified reason to miss classes.
 Keep in mind many institutions have mandatory attendance policies. - Transportation to sanctioned (official) GRSP events including District Conference will be coordinated by your trustee and host and provided by them or other Rotarians. - You are responsible to organize and pay for your own transportation to any non-sanctioned (unofficial) events, whether organized by a Rotary Club, Rotarians or other GRSP students.

 Advanced planning is critical when asking for transportation assistance.
-Two weeks before the event is not too early.
+Two weeks before the event is a minimum courtesy to anyone you are asking for travel help.
 Remember, a one-hour ride to a destination may total two to three hours for the individual providing the transportation in addition to the cost of fuel.